krovskiy/midi-to-appeal/README.md

 - Infiltrator: **Sine wave**

-Special Characters
+### Special Characters
-Unlike standard classes, special characters (Ocelot, Snake, Quiet) use a drum kit rather than synth-based tones
+Unlike standard classes, special characters (Ocelot, Snake, Quiet) use a `drumkit` rather than synth-based tones

 ## How does this script work